Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 head(gr[score(gr)>4], n=5)
 ```

-There are also numerous range-based operations can be performed on *GRanges* objects using functionality implemented through *IRanges*, and can be used to manipulate the original regions in almost ay way you desire.
+There are also numerous range-based operations can be performed on *GRanges* objects using functionality implemented through *IRanges*, and can be used to manipulate the original regions in almost any way you desire.

 ![](../figures/range-operations.png)
 **Image source:** [GRanges tutorial](https://www.bioconductor.org/help/course-materials/2015/SeattleApr2015/B_GenomicRanges.html)